CANBUS-9740/Offseason-2024/README.md

 Create methods for basic PercentVBus rotation of the motors, as well as methods for accessing the velocity measured by each encoder.
 Add dashboard display of these values.

 Create a command to rotate the motors based on the `XboxController`.
 Use axes and not buttons.
+So moving the Y axis up, rotates the motors.

 For the code to be finished:
 - make sure you have
   - a way to rotate the motors based on PercentVBus
   - a way to stop the motor rotation
   - a way to access velocity of each motor (methods)
   - prints of all sensor information to the dashboard
+  - your command uses an `XboxController` axis to rotate the motors (the choice of axis is yours).
 - run the command and test system motion
   - make sure the motors all rotate outwards from the system at differing speeds depending on the `XboxController` state.
 - test sensor values